helipilot50/aerospike-as-a-cache/README.md

 git clone https://github.com/aerospike/aerospike-as-a-cache.git
 ```

 Maven is used to build this example.
-From the rood directory of the project, issue the following command:
+From the root directory of the project, issue the following command:
 ```bash
 mvn clean package
 ```
-A JAR files will be produced in the subdirectory 'target': aerospike-as-a-cache-\<version\>-full.jar.
+A JAR file will be produced in the subdirectory 'target': aerospike-as-a-cache-\<version\>-full.jar.
 This is a runnable jar complete with all the dependencies packaged

 ### Run